 The mission of the Master of Arts in Philosophy (MAPhil) is to develop students who are capable of serving their community and the Church successfully in a variety of vocations, including academic, parachurch and ecclesiastical professions.
 The MAPhil degree is intended to offer students training in the critical and philosophical skills that are useful for their further academic study and also for their growth as followers of God.
 MAPhil graduates may continue their education at the doctoral level.

 In addition, the MAPhil program contains a Certificate in Philosophy of Religion.
 The coursework for the certificate is 18 hours and overlaps with the MAPhil curriculum, while also containing electives for those wishing to focus on apologetics.
 A student can complete the certificate while in the MAPhil program or pursue the certificate separately.

 Finally, there is an option to complete a research track as part of the program.
 This track is ideal for students who desire to write a thesis and use that as the basis for further graduate work in philosophy.

 Advantages and Opportunities

-Graduates of the MPhil program will be well positioned for a variety of opportunities.
+Graduates of the MPhil program will be well-positioned for a variety of opportunities.
 The MAPhil can provide the educational framework needed for parachurch ministry or teaching opportunities.
-In addition graduates may choose to pursue further graduation education in philosophy at the PhD level or use their philosophy background to pursue and education in theology or law.
+In addition, graduates may choose to pursue further graduation education in philosophy at the PhD level, or use their philosophy background to pursue an education in theology or law.